 SUP Wise is a learn to stand up paddle program created by ASI.
 It has been designed to make learning easy.
 Its unique modularised program allows you to progress at your own pace to maximise your success.
 Each level identifies different SUP skills and knowledge, based on the location and techniques.
 SUP Wise has learn to SUP manuals and student workbooks, suitable for individuals or school groups.
 Certificates can be issued on successful completion of the program Learning outcomes align to the Australian Education Department VET standards, making it ideal for school sports programs.
 SUP Wise is delivered by ASI Accredited SUP schools.
 Now learning to SUP is easy.

-2 hour tours are for experienced paddlers, we'll set off after a brief recap of safety and skills and cover a greater distance than in the starter sup sessions complete with a yummy energy boost from Rebel Coco
+2 hour tours are for experienced paddlers, we'll set off after a brief recap of safety and skills and cover a greater distance than in the starter sup sessions.
+These sessions are geared towards paddlers who want to get out and go for a paddle rather than requiring tuition.

 On really nice day's SUP Arran will set up at a beach location where you can come along, hire a sup, and have a go.
 You will get a safety brief and a "how-to".
 You must stay within the designated SUP area.
+The SUP Arran Instructor will be watching at all times and on hand to offer advice/help if needed.
 Unsupervised SUP hire is not possible.

 No set time limit, an organised, but relaxed social paddle session.
 You need to have completed a beginners SUP lesson here or elsewhere and be confident in exposed waters.